Enjoying our puzzle hints?

 Seems like: VERBS IN MAKING A MOJITO → Actually: WHAT "SPRING" MIGHT REFER TO

-Why “BOUND” didn't go with MUSIC PLAYER BUTTONS
+Why “BOUND” didn't go with VERBS IN MAKING A MOJITO

-Seems like: MUSIC PLAYER BUTTONS → Actually: DESTINED
+Seems like: VERBS IN MAKING A MOJITO → Actually: DESTINED

 Browse by Date